Technology Safety Information for Families

 Cybersecurity is a common term meaning security of computerized (cyber) information and relates to steps we can take to protect personal information from unauthorized access.

-The Renton School District follows a set of guidelines contained in the FERPA legislation and uses internal controls to protect student records from unauthorized access.
-There are also steps you can take that will further protect your family and student personal information.
+The Renton School District follows a set of guidelines contained in Family Educational Rights and Privacy Act (FERPA) legislation and uses internal controls to protect student records from unauthorized access.
+There are also steps students and families can take that will further protect your personal information.

 Learn more about internet filtering and categories of allowed/blocked content by grade.